 On the other hand, recirculating hot water in the plumbing system increases energy usage.
 There is more energy loss from the hot water in the piping, and the recirculation pump also uses a small amount of energy.
 The water heater has to provide additional heating to compensate for the temperature drop in the hot water circulation system.
-To reduce these energy loses in a hot water recirculation system, some energy codes and designers install a timer on the recirculation pump to shut off the recirculation pump during times of low water usage.
+To reduce these energy losses in a hot water recirculation system, some energy codes and designers install a timer on the recirculation pump to shut off the recirculation pump during times of low water usage.
 Installing aquastats, to shut off the recirculation pump when the return water temperature from the loop is above a preset value, is another method that is often used to reduce energy losses in recirculation systems.

 Shutting off the recirculation pump during periods of low usage or when the return temperature is favorable, reduces energy use but increases the risks of legionella growth.
 This practice should be avoided.

 Recirculate hot water at a minimum return temperature of 124-deg.
 F.